 halloween party food pumpkin bat tarts

-These spooky Halloween bats make the perfect easy Halloween party food for those of you in need of frightful little finger foods with a festive spin!
+These spooky Halloween pumpkin pie bites are shaped like bats and baked ’til cozy and warm.
+Similar to little homemade pumpkin pop tarts, they’re easy to create with pie crust cut outs and dabs of spiced pumpkin pie filling.
+Fresh out of the oven, they make easy Halloween party food for those of you in need of frightful little finger foods with a festive spin!

 This page contains affiliate links which allow me to earn small commissions from qualifying purchases of fun and favorite products at no cost to you.

-Your party guests will be all set for the spooky season as they gobble up these scary little pie crust bat tart Halloween treats in minutes!
+Your party guests will be all set for the spooky season as they gobble up these scary little pie crust cookies with pumpkin filling.
 The crusts are brushed with a dark bit of egg wash to really bring out that spooky bat shape!

 Bake them the night before, if desired, store in a freezer bag or container, and serve up alongside other sweet treats and savory favorite Halloween snacks at the party table.

-These bold little pumpkin bats are on my list of favorite festive Halloween recipes because they’re easy to make, they taste like fall, and they always make a great addition to my list of festive and frightfully fun finger foods to enjoy at your next Halloween party!
+These bold little mini pumpkin pie bats are on my list of favorite festive Halloween recipes because they’re easy to make, they taste like fall, and they always make a great addition to the Halloween table!

-To Make These easy bat shaped pie crust pumpkin tarts You’ll Need
+To Make These easy bat shaped PUMPKIN PIE BITES You’ll Need

 • 1/3 cup mascarpone cheese (softened)